William Booth1

 Nathaniel Booth was born on 26 April 1627.1,2 He was the son of William Booth and Vere Egerton.1 He married Anne Ravenscroft, daughter of Thomas Ravenscroft.3 He died in 1692.1

-Nathaniel Booth lived at Mottram Andrew, Chester, England.1
+He lived at Mottram Andrew, Chester, EnglandG.1

-Nathaniel Booth lived at Mottram Andrew, Chester, England.1
+He lived at Mottram Andrew, Chester, EnglandG.1

 Children of Nathaniel Booth and Anne Ravenscroft